ArachnIDE-team/ArachnIDE/Localhost Servers/wikisearch/README.txt

 keyword: The keyword to search on Wikipedia.
 top_n_links: The number of top articles to fetch (default is 2).
-srwhat: Search type for Wikipedia's API (default is None).
+srwhat: Search type for Wikipedia'scale API (default is None).
-srsort: Sorting method for Wikipedia's search results (default is 'relevance').
+srsort: Sorting method for Wikipedia'scale search results (default is 'relevance').
 exsentences: Number of sentences to extract from the summary (default is 3).
 top_exsentences: Number of sentences to extract from the summary of the top article (default is 6).
 top_n_categories: Number of top categories to fetch for each article (default is 5).